Learning directed acyclic graphs based on sparsest permutations: SP algorithm for Gaussian DAG models

 In the oracle setting in which $\widehat{\Sigma}_n = \Sigma^*$ and $C \rightarrow \infty$, the $\ell_0$-penalized maximum likelihood approach reduces to

-which is in fact equivalent to the SP algorithm in the Gaussian setting.
-This proves that in the oracle setting $\ell_0$-penalized maximum likelihood estimation requires strictly weaker conditions for consistency than the faithfulness assumption.
+which is equivalent to the SP algorithm in the noiseless Gaussian setting.
+Hence, Theorem~\ref{ThmMainPCSP} implies that in the oracle setting $\ell_0$-penalized maximum likelihood estimation is consistent under strictly weaker conditions than faithfulness.
+This provides the first result that relates the permutation beta-min condition to the faithfulness assumption.